emarsden/pgmacs/README.md

 - CrateDB v5.7 does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.

+- ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata.

 ## License